Unifying topological, geometric, and complex classifications of black hole thermodynamics: Classification results for several black holes

 To facilitate the analysis of the relationship between the behavior of the temperature function and the extensive quantities, we introduce the following dimensionless rescaling (which does not change the essential behavior of the function $T(r_h)$):

 At the critical point, $\tilde{g}_c=0.1423$, $\tilde{r}_{hc}=0.4356$.

-When the Hayward-AdS black hole satisfies the critical condition (small $\tilde{g}$), its temperature curve exhibits two extremal points, and therefore it belongs to the $A2$ class.
-Note that when $\tilde{g}$ is large, $\tilde{T}(\tilde{r_h})$ becomes a monotonically increasing function, rendering the Hayward-AdS black hole a $B^+$ class black hole.
+When the Hayward--AdS black hole satisfies the critical condition (small $\tilde{g}$), its temperature curve exhibits two extremal points, and therefore it belongs to the $A2$ class.
+Note that when $\tilde{g}$ is large, $\tilde{T}(\tilde{r_h})$ becomes a monotonically increasing function, rendering the Hayward--AdS black hole a $B^+$ class black hole.
 The behavior of the temperature function for different values of $\tilde{g}$ is shown in Fig.~\ref{1}.